 Welcome to Auburn South Preschool.
 We are a community kindergarten situated alongside Anderson Park in the leafy Melbourne suburb of Hawthorn East.
-We are pleased to be able to cater for up to 110 families, offering three 4 year old and two 3 year old sessional kindergarten programs designed by our caring, qualified educators.
+We are pleased to be able to cater for up to 94 families, offering two 4 year old and two 3 year old sessional kindergarten programs designed by our caring, qualified educators.
 We also have an edible garden, known as Dot’s Patch, where the children learn to plant, grow, harvest and even cook our freshly grown plants and herbs.

 Kindergarten is the beginning of your child’s organised educational experience.
 These early formative years are important because children form the basic building blocks that are the attitudes, skills and value systems that will see them through to later life.

 We hope you and your child enjoy a happy year/s with us.
 Please explore our website and discover how much we can offer your child.

 For further information please do not hesitate to contact us on (03) 9821 0190.

 In 2015 Auburn South Preschool celebrated it’s 60th anniversary, a momentous occasion for the kinder community!

 In 1952 the need for a Preschool in the Hawthorn area was expressed.
 Dorothy Howard along with some other women in the area, set their mind to gathering supporters in the community to raise money for a local kindergarten and teacher.
 Their hard fought success resulted in a Preschool being built in Hawthorn in 1955 (at the original site on the corner of Tooronga Road and Bethune Street).
 This meant many children had a place to belong, learn and thrive.
 For fifty years the Preschool operated at this site, until moving to the current purpose built building in Anderson Road in 2005.

 Sadly Dorothy passed away in 2013 but not before her efforts could be personally acknowledged in the form of ‘Dot’s Patch’, our incredible edible garden.